39 Ways On How to Make Money in College

 Are you passionate about a particular topic?
 Share your expertise by creating and selling an online course.

-Platforms like Skool and Teachable make it easy to package your knowledge into engaging video lessons, quizzes, and assignments.
+Platforms like Skool make it easy to package your knowledge into engaging video lessons, quizzes, and assignments.
 With the right marketing and a well-structured course, you can generate passive income while helping others learn.

 Gig Economy Jobs